 The Jury completed its work on the 25th March 2018.
 Its report can be found here.

 The ACT government website contains a lot of information about the issue, process and the outcome.

 In 2016, The South Australian government considered the opportunity to store and dispose of the worlds high level Nuclear waste. democracyCo facilitated the first Citizens Jury in June/July 2016.
 This Jury of 54 people analysed the Nuclear Fuel Cycle’s Royal Commission Report and highlighted the issues that need to be discussed and resolved in the community.

 Nuclear Jury #2

-In late 2016, approximately 350 Jurors meet to consider the question – In what circumstances (if any) could South Australia pursue the opportunity to store and dispose of nuclear waste from other countries?
-You can read more about this process and the structures in place to support it here.Learn More
+In late 2016, approximately 350 Jurors met to consider the question – In what circumstances (if any) could South Australia pursue the opportunity to store and dispose of nuclear waste from other countries?
+You can read more about this process and the process we ran at:

 Reducing the numbers of Unwanted Dogs and Cats